Strange Candies from Japan

 This DIY kit has you struggle to make your own tiny hamburger-shaped candies.
 But a bit of effort makes it all that much more satisfying to finally eat!
 The cheese, meat and lettuce are crunchy, while the rest is gummy.
 Want fries with that?

-While it may look like a plastic cover you should remove, you can actually eat the "wrapper".
+While Bontan Ame may look like it has a plastic cover you should remove, you can actually eat the "wrapper".
 It's made from rice!

 If you've ever been to Japan or seen pictures, you'll know that there are vending machines EVERYWHERE.
 Even on Mount Fuji.
 Many of the drinks on sale in them are so famous that now there is even candy based on those drinks.